codeAdventureNow/Calculator_React/README.md

 - How to useState to set the display.

-- The application of JavaScript methods charAt, slice, toString..
+- The application of JavaScript methods charAt, slice, toString.

 ## Getting Started